du5t/spaceship/spaceship-schema.md

 ### galaxy

-spaceships may only be travelling one galaxy at a time, or otherwise limit the amount of replication they do for each galaxy. in general, terrestrial topology should not privilege galactic topology--every orbital's traffic should be replicated by every other orbital if possible. in other words, discoverability and replication should be coupled, even if messages are private to each orbital.
+depending on use, spaceships might only travel one galaxy at a time, or otherwise limit the amount of traffic they replicate for each galaxy. as a general rule, terrestrial topology should not be privileged above galactic topology--every orbital's traffic should be replicated by every other orbital and spaceship if possible, regardless of stake, interest, or engagement with the content. in other words, discoverability and replication should be coupled, even if messages are private to each orbital.

 saying that, discoverability should also be manageable. orbitals may be hyperlocal in some space; a spaceship should be able to travel from such